Future Days (album): Release

-Future Days was released in late 1973 by United Artists Records and supported by the double A-side single "Moonshake/Future Days".
-While Future Days was still in post-production, Can performed at the Edinburgh International Festival on 25 August, and recorded the show with the intention of releasing a live album, but couldn't release it, because the tapes didn't record crucial elements from the show, such as Michael's guitar and Damo's voice.
-Before Damo's departure, he performed with the band on eight live dates in Germany between 1 and 14 October, including three double bills with Amon Düül II.
+Future Days was released in 1 August 1973 by United Artists Records and supported by the double A-side single "Moonshake/Future Days".
+While Future Days was still in post-production, Can performed at the Edinburgh International Festival on 25 August, and recorded the show with the intention of releasing a live album; however, crucial elements of the band's sound, such as Michael's guitar and Damo's voice, were not recorded, and so the tapes were discarded.
+Before Damo's departure later in 1973, he performed with the band on eight live dates in Germany between 1 and 14 October, including three double bills with Amon Düül II.

-Future Days, along with the rest of Can discography, was remastered from the original tapes and released by the joint efforts of Spoon Records and Mute Records, in both vinyl and CD formats.
+Future Days, along with the rest of the Can discography, was remastered from the original tapes and released by the joint efforts of Spoon Records and Mute Records, in both vinyl and CD formats.

 Artwork

 The album cover features a midnight blue background contrasted against the serif version of the Greek letter Psi placed in the middle, above the title, and the Chinese I Ching hexagram dǐng, underlining the title.
-The surrounding graphics are based on the Art Nouveau.
+The surrounding graphics are based on the Art Nouveau style.
 The Psi is shaped like a trident, reflecting the fluid atmosphere of the album; while the upper trigram stands for fire and the lower means gentleness, wind, and wood.
-Schmidt added the hexagrams, feeling they suited the most "summery and tender record that they've ever done".
+Schmidt added the hexagrams, feeling they suited the band's most "summery and tender record".